-Defense Sustaining Dallas and KP’s Return Nears
+Defense Sustaining Dallas and KP’s Return Nears - Back Sports Page

 Just as Dallas’ chemistry was advancing, the roster was decreasing due to health and safety protocols in correlation with possible COVID exposure.
 After losing Jalen Brunson, Dorian Finney- Smith, Josh Richardson, and most recently Maxi Kleber, the team has to really depend on their bench play.
 There is some good news on the horizon.

 A very important player is said to be making a comeback on the starting roster for the upcoming game against the New Orleans Pelicans.
-Kristaps Porzings could possibly make his 2021 season debut Monday night.
+Kristaps Porzings would have possibly made his 2021 season debut Monday night.
 Porzingis has been a missing main piece to the Dallas puzzle.
+Unfortunately due to the league’s Health and Safety Protocols the Monday night game has been postponed.
+When the Mavs do play Porzingis will be on everyone’s radar.

 Porzingis Last Season Average: